 Need to talk to your City Commission representative?
 An assistant might soon be the one returning your call.

 The part-time job of serving on Tamarac’s City Commission is proving too taxing for its commissioners to handle individually, so the commission may soon be hiring personal assistants for each commissioner, according to a discussion at a February workshop.

-The idea has been kicking around for years, first emerging in strategic planning sessions, according Elise Boston, city spokeswoman.
+The idea has been kicking around for years, first emerging in strategic planning sessions, according to Elise Boston, city spokesperson.
 Now it appears to have the votes to move forward.